RileyDatLord/CardsBOT/README.md

 - Maybe connections to minecraft server Minehut soon! -

-- Might add a better music system then already -
+- Might add a better music system than already. -

-- Might add discord levels depending on amount of messages -
+- Might add discord levels depending on the amount of messages recieved in a Discord server. -